-Figure 9 shows the RMSE between the full and POD model using the Galerkin method and Petrov-Galerkin method.
-In order to see clearly the RMSE between Petrov-Galerkin and full model, the Figure 9(a) is enlarged into Figure 9(b).
+Fig. 9.
+Gyre: RMSE between full model and POD model.

+the Fig. 9(a) is enlarged into Fig. 9(b).
 From the value of y axis, the RMSE between Petrov-Galerkin with full model is much smaller than the RMSE between Galerkin method and full model.
 The RMSE between the full and POD models is decreased by 90%.
 The divergence of Galerkin/POD is well controlled by the new Petrov-Galerkin/POD.